CEN3031-Spring2023-ProjectGroup50/SWEProject/docs/Sprint3.md

 18. [4] FE view recipe details experience#68
 19. Shore up prior testing efforts on completed code.#84

-#### In Progress:
+#### To Do & In-Progress:

-1. [3] Investigate BE & FE image strategy (stretch goal)#62
+1. 1.
+[3] Investigate BE & FE image strategy (stretch goal)#62

-#### To Do:

-1. [18] Investigate error handling in FE so we have a better idea of what errors to surface in the backend (stretch goal)#64
+2. [18] Investigate error handling in FE so we have a better idea of what errors to surface in the backend (stretch goal)#64
-2. Find existing library for image upload for create recipe experience#102
+3. Find existing library for image upload for create recipe experience#102

 ## Frontend Unit tests
 Frontend Angular unit tests are located in files ending in `.spec.ts`.
-Each component has its own unit test file.
+Each component and service has its own unit test file.

 | Component test file                   | Test Description
 | :---                                  |  :---